-• Crozet CAC met last week with discussion on the master plan designed in 2008 for a western park in Old Trail for the community which is part of the Crozet Master Plan for community feedback in making possible changes.
-In addition, a presentation was given by the owner of Barnes Lumber in Crozet of the history.
+Crozet CAC met last week with discussion on the master plan designed in 2008 for a western park in Old Trail for the community, which is part of the Crozet Master Plan for community feedback in making possible changes.
+In addition, the owner of Barnes Lumber in Crozet gave a presentation of the history.